MaxCojocari/OOP_Lab_1/README.md

 # OOP_Lab_1

 This is an implementation of double linked list data structure.
-In order to run the project, run:
+In order to run the project:

 1. `git clone git@github.com:MaxCojocari/OOP_Lab_1.git`
 2. `cd OOP_Lab_1`